Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ Loading states and animations
   - ✅ Content Workbench implementation
   - ✅ Visual content preview (job details page)
-  - ⏳ Enhanced / Possibility to download options
+  - ✅ Enhanced / Possibility to download options (download all, download single scene)
   - ⏳ Improve the grid view of the workbench (align the sizes of the grids to the images aspect ratio)
   - ⏳ Improve the loading feedback after job execution